helderpinto/AzureOptimizationEngine/README.md

 ## <a id="usage"></a>Usage instructions ##

 Once successfully deployed, and assuming you have your VMs onboarded to Log Analytics and collecting all the [required performance counters](https://techcommunity.microsoft.com/t5/core-infrastructure-and-security/augmenting-azure-advisor-cost-recommendations-for-automated/ba-p/1457687), we have everything that is needed to start augmenting Advisor recommendations and even generate custom ones!
 The first recommendations will be available more or less 3h30m after the deployment.
 In order to see them, you'll need to connect Power BI to the AOE database (see details below).
 Every week at the same time, AOE recommendations will be updated according to the current state of your environment.

+## <a id="upgrade"></a>Upgrading AOE

+If you have a previous version of AOE and wish to upgrade, it's as simple as re-running the deployment script with the resource naming options you chose at the initial deployment.
+It will re-deploy the ARM template, adding new resources and updating existing ones.

+However, if you previously customized components such as Automation variables or schedules, improved job execution performance with Hybrid Workers, or hardened the solution with Private Link, then you should run the deployment script with the `DoPartialUpgrade` switch, e.g.:

+`.\Deploy-AzureOptimizationEngine.ps1 -DoPartialUpgrade`

+With the `DoPartialUpgrade` switch, the deployment will only:

+* Add new storage containers
+* Update/add Automation runbooks
+* Update/add Automation modules
+* Add new Automation schedules
+* Add new Automation variables
+* Upgrade the SQL database model
+* Update Log Analytics Workbooks

 ### Validating whether Log Analytics is collecting the right performance counters